aiondemand/aiod-enhanced-interaction/api/README.md

 - `MILVUS__USER`: Username of the user to log into the Milvus database *(Is overwritten in docker-compose.yml)*
 - `MILVUS__PASS`: Password of the user to log into the Milvus database *(Is overwritten in docker-compose.yml)*
 - `MILVUS__COLLECTION_PREFIX`: Prefix to use for naming our Milvus collections
 - `MILVUS__BATCH_SIZE`: Number of embeddings to accumulate into batch before storing it in Milvus database
-- `MILVUS__STORE_CHUNKS`: Boolean value that denotes whether we wish to store the embeddings ofo the individual chunks of each document or to have only one embedding representing the entire asset.
+- `MILVUS__STORE_CHUNKS`: Boolean value that denotes whether we wish to store the embeddings of the individual chunks of each document or to have only one embedding representing the entire asset.
 - `MILVUS__EXTRACT_METADATA`: Boolean value representing whether we wish to store metadata information in Milvus database and in turn also utilize LLM either for user query parsing or for asset metadata extraction.
 - Ollama environment variables (You can omit these if you don't plan on using LLM for metadata filtering (`MILVUS__EXTRACT_METADATA` is set to False))
     - `OLLAMA__URI`: URI of the Ollama server.
     - `OLLAMA__MODEL_NAME`: Name of an Ollama model we wish to use for metadata filtering purposes.
     - `OLLAMA__NUM_PREDICT`: The maximum number of tokens an LLM generates for metadata filtering purposes.
     - `OLLAMA__NUM_CTX`: The maximum number of tokens that are considered to be within model context when an LLM generates an output for metadata filtering purposes.